Ostwick/Data-science/README.md

 ---

-2. Simple ETL (Extract, Transform, Load) Pipeline
+### 2. Simple ETL (Extract, Transform, Load) Pipeline

 The file etl_pipeline.py contains the script for the Simple ETL pipeline:

-    Features:
+- **Features:**
-        Extracts data from a source database using a SQL query.
+  - Extracts data from a source database using a SQL query.
-        Transforms the data by cleaning and formatting it (e.g., dropping rows with missing values, renaming columns).
+  - Transforms the data by cleaning and formatting it (e.g., dropping rows with missing values, renaming columns).
-        Loads the transformed data into a destination database table.
+  - Loads the transformed data into a destination database table.

-    How to Run:
+- **How to Run:**
-        Set Up Database Configurations:
+  1. Set Up Database Configurations:
     Update the source and destination database credentials in the db_config_source and db_config_destination dictionaries within the script.
 Ensure the user, password, host, port, and database fields are correct.
-        Define the Query for Data Extraction:
+  2. Define the Query for Data Extraction:
     Modify the query variable in the etl_process() function to select the data you want to extract from the source database.
 For example:

             query = "SELECT id, name, age, created_at FROM users"

-Update the Destination Table:
+  3. Update the Destination Table:
     Set the destination_table variable in the load_data function to the table name where the transformed data will be inserted in the destination database.

-Run the Script:
+  4. Run the Script:
     Execute the script by running:

             python etl_pipeline.py

-        Verify the Results:
+  5. Verify the Results:
     After the script completes, check the destination database to ensure the data has been loaded correctly.

-    Example Use Case:
+- **Example Use Case:**
     Suppose you want to migrate user data from a legacy database (source_db) to a new analytics database (destination_db):
-        Extract user data with fields like id, name, age, and created_at.
+  1. Extract user data with fields like id, name, age, and created_at.
-        Clean the data by removing rows with null values and renaming columns to a standardized format (e.g., lowercase).
+  2. Clean the data by removing rows with null values and renaming columns to a standardized format (e.g., lowercase).
-        Load the clean data into the analytics_users table in the destination database.
+  3. Load the clean data into the analytics_users table in the destination database.

 This process simplifies data migration while ensuring the quality of data being transferred.